Handling Long and Richly Constrained Tasks through Constrained Hierarchical Reinforcement Learning: Discussion

-In this paper, we introduced a hierarchical constrained planning with reinforcement learning approach.
+We introduced a \emph{constrained search} within the hierarchical RL approach.
 The RL agent is utilized to find paths between any two ``nearby'' states.
-The constrained planning on the other hand utilizes the RL agent to reach far away goal states from starting states, while satisfying various types of constraints.
-We were able to demonstrate the better scalability, theoretical soundness and empirically utility of our approach, Cop-RL, over existing approaches for Constrained RL and Hierarchical RL.
+Then, the constrained search utilizes the RL agent to reach far away goal states from starting states, while satisfying various types of constraints.
+We were able to demonstrate the better scalability, theoretical soundness, and empirical utility of our approach, CoSHRL, over existing approaches for Constrained RL and Hierarchical RL.
+Next, we discuss some limitations and future work.